Using cap height and distance to calculate font size

 Now I want to know the size of the entire font glyph, by taking into account the cap height:

-These formulas give the font size in the same units as the viewing distance, in this case millimetres.
-Designers usually use points (pt) to specify font size.
+These formulas give the font size in the same units as the viewing distance, in this case millimetres, but designers usually use points (pt) to specify font size.
 Using a conversion derived from the specifications in CSS Values and Units for millimetre, pixel, and point, I convert from mm to pt:

 Discussion

-- Text enlarged to a H size view angle of 0.7° should be set to 35 pt.
+- A view angle of 0.7° corresponds to text rendered at 35 pt.